-Islanders fire head coach Capuano; assistant GM Weight takes over
+Islanders fire coach Jack Capuano; assistant GM Doug Weight takes over

 General manager Garth Snow named assistant GM/coach Doug Weight as Capuano’s interim replacement in the hopes that a new voice could provide a spark for his struggling team.
 The Islanders are 17-17-8 and their 42 points are the fewest in the East, leading to Snow making the move for the short and long term.

 “Obviously we’re not in a position where we want to be standing wise,” Snow said on a conference call Tuesday.
-“At the end of the day organizationally I don’t think Jack was probably going to be a coach that we were going to bring back.”
+“At the end of the day organizationally, I don’t think Jack was probably going to be a coach that we were going to bring back.”

 The Islanders went 227-194-64 in seven seasons under Capuano and made three playoff appearances.
 Last spring, Capuano led them to their first playoff series victory in 23 years.

-They’re 8 points back of the final playoff spot this season despite beating the Boston Bruins 4-0 on Monday.
+They’re eight points back of the final playoff spot this season despite beating the Boston Bruins 4-0 on Monday.
 Snow said the halfway point of the season played a role in the timing of firing Capuano, who took the fall for New York’s underachieving performance.

 “I don’t know that Jack fell short of expectations,” Snow said.
-“I think when you’re a coach in this league sometimes you’re a victim of different circumstances.”
+“I think when you’re a coach in this league, sometimes you’re a victim of different circumstances.”

-Snow signed Andrew Ladd to a $38.5 million, seven-year contract in July and the winger has been a disappointment with 12 points in 41 games.
+Snow signed Andrew Ladd to a $38.5 million (U.S.), seven-year contract in July and the winger has been a disappointment with 12 points in 41 games.
 The Islanders have also dealt with some injuries and waived veteran goaltender Jaroslav Halak to send him to the minors.

 The team is under new ownership with Jon Ledecky and Scott Malkin, and that group is expected to consider major organizational changes this off-season.
 Snow said he takes “100 per cent” responsibility for the underachievement but that he doesn’t worry about his own job security.